-The objective is to create in the long term an interface forest that is not vulnerable to spread of wildfire into the community.
-In some circumstances, the safety of the community may take precedence over other values in the interface.
+To create, in the long term, an interface forest that is not vulnerable to the spread of wildfire in any of the communities within our tenure area.

-- A coordinated/cooperative approach shall be used to reduce the fire fuel buildup in the interface between the private and crown lands. - Efforts shall include education of the public on the consequences of increased fire fuel loading through the last 70 years practice of fire suppression, and what they can do on their own property. - Management practices shall include conversion, reduction and isolation of forest fuels as a proactive option to reduce the potential rate of spread and intensity of large wild fires. - Forest managers shall be encouraged to use innovative practices in both harvesting and silviculture to create a wild fire resistant interface forest
+- A coordinated and cooperative approach with private land owners and local organizations shall be used to reduce the fire fuel buildup in the interface between private and crown lands. - Efforts shall include education of the public on the issue of fire fuel loading and what they can do on their own property to reduce fire hazards. - Management practices shall include conversion, reduction and isolation of forest fuels as a proactive option to reduce to potential rate of spread and intensity of large wild fires. - Forest managers shall be encouraged to use innovative practices in both harvesting and silviculture to create a wildfire resistant interface forest.